yoo/go-mpi/README.md

 ## Installation

 MPI is a standard but the different implementations differ in some details.
-The only supported implementation at the moment is <a href=http://www.open-mpi.de/>Open MPI</a>.
+At the moment the binds support  <a href=http://www.open-mpi.de/>Open MPI</a> and <a href=http://www.mpich.org/>MPICH</a> version 2.

 The install script uses pkg-config to determine the the include- and library path for the MPI implementation.
 <pre>
   git clone git://github.com/JohannWeging/go-mpi.git
   cd go-mpi
+  # For Open MPI
   ./install openmpi
+  # Or for MPICH2
+  ./install mpich2
 </pre>

 If the package differs from the default package name:
 <pre>
-  ./install openmpi --pkg-config &ltpackage_name&gt
+  ./install <implementation> --pkg-config <package_name>
 </pre>

 If the path can not be determined by pkg-config it can be set manually.
-The library needs to be in the format of lib&ltname&gt.so
+The library needs to be in the format of lib<name>.so
 <pre>
-  ./install openmpi --lib mympi --lib-path /usr/lib/mympilibrary
+  ./install <implementation> --lib mympi --lib-path /usr/lib/mympilibrary
 </pre>

 Once the bindings support more than one implementation you may want to have more than one version of the bindings installed.
 By default the package name is MPI.
 <pre>
   ./install openmpi --install-as openmpi
+  ./install mpich2 --install-as mpich2
 </pre>

-In your program you can do:
+Now you can use booth implementations in your program.
 <pre>
   package main